WHUIR/Multi-Interest-Recommendation-A-Survey/README.md

     <a href="http://makeapullrequest.com"><img src="https://img.shields.io/github/stars/WHUIR/Multi-Interest-Recommendation-A-Survey"/></a>
 </div>

-📚 This repository contains a curated list of papers on **multi-interest recommendation**, based on the survey paper "[Multi-Interest Recommendation: A Survey]()".
+📚 Based on the survey paper "[Multi-Interest Recommendation: A Survey]()", this repository contains a curated list of papers on **multi-interest recommendation** published in top venues.
 We hope to provide a more comprehensive literature base for the multi-interest recommendation research and the industrial community.

 *Continuously updating!*